solidi/writing/58-the-things-said-from-a-distance.md

 ## Social Post

-I've #reflecting on the words I say to the #team, #remotely. #Learning about the #echo effect made me realize what I say.
+I recently learned about the #echo #effect. #Reflecting on the words I say to the #team, #remotely, made me discover what I mean.

 What have you said on a #video #conference recently?
 Do they have a specific #meaning? #selflearning #culture

 [url](https://solidi.ghost.io/the-things-said-say-from-a-distance/)